context-layer/contextlayer/README.md

 **Stateless execution (optional)**

-Runs outside of workflow session state — no step tracking, no termination required.
+Runs outside of workflow session state.
+No step tracking, no termination required.

 ```